Winning Cases Since 2009

 Trusted Representation for Difficult Cases in Suffolk & Nassau Counties

-If you and your spouse are getting divorced and having trouble agreeing on major terms, such as what to do with your assets, properties, and custody, it is vital that you work with a Long Island divorce lawyer.
+If you and your spouse are getting divorced and having trouble agreeing on major terms, such as what to do with your assets, properties, and custody, it is vital that you work with an experienced lawyer.
 The stakes are especially high when substantial assets are involved because settling the divorce in a fair and reasonable manner can be a long and often painstaking process.

 At Hedayati Law Group P.C., we represent couples who are facing complex divorce cases involving significant assets, custody disputes, and more.
 We always listen to your needs to make sure we can provide the best possible solution to your divorce matter, with the least amount of conflict possible.

 Elements of a Complex Divorce